example42/puppet-tp/README.md

     }

+### Managing repositories

+Currently Tiny Puppet supports applications' installation only via the OS native packaging system.
+In order to cope with software which may not be provided by default on an OS, TP provides the ```tp::repo``` define that manages YUM and APT repositories for RedHat and Debian based Linux distributions.

+The data about a repository is managed as all the other data of Tiny Puppet.
+Find [here](https://github.com/example42/puppet-tp/blob/master/data/elasticsearch/osfamily/Debian.yaml) an example for managing Apt repositories and [here](https://github.com/example42/puppet-tp/blob/master/data/elasticsearch/osfamily/RedHat.yaml) one for Yum ones.

+Generally you don't have to use directly the ```tp::repo``` defind, as, when the repository data is present, it's automatically added from the ```tp::install``` one.

+If, for whatever reason, you don't want to automatically manage a repository for an application, you can set to ```false``` the ```auto_repo``` parameter, and, eventually you can manage the repository in a custom dependency class:

+    tp::install { 'elasticsearch':
+      auto_repo        => false,
+      dependency_class => '::site::elasticseach::repo', # Possible alternative class to manage the repo
+    }

 ## Usage with Hiera

 You may find useful the ```create_resources``` defines that are feed, in the main ```tp``` class by special ```hiera_hash``` lookups that map all the available ```tp``` defines to hiera keys in this format ```tp::<define>_hash```.